 Once the skull is prepared for drilling, navigate back to the surgical software [1] and click on Tools, then select Project followed by New and Select A Template Project from the drop down menu to choose a template project [2].

-SCREEN: Software window in=s being opened.
+SCREEN: Software window is being opened.

 SCREEN: Tools option is being clicked, followed by Project, New and Select A Template Project option.